-There are many different ways to approach your savings as a freelancer or self employed worker.
-You can set up a seperate business bank account, schedule direct debits, set up monthly savings goals or simply just move your money manually.
+There are many different ways to approach your savings as a freelancer or self-employed worker.
+You can set up a separate business bank account, schedule direct debits, set up monthly savings goals or simply just move your money manually.
 But in the end, it doesn’t matter how you save, as long as you do.
-Depending on how much you earn, you should setting aside roughly 10% of your monthly income and putting it into savings.
-If you’re still very early in the career, then drop it down to 5%.
+Depending on how much you earn, you should set aside roughly 10% of your monthly income and put it into savings.
+If you’re still very early in your career, then drop it down to 5%.
 Either way, you need to be financially protecting yourself for when the tax season comes around.

 As a freelancer, you don’t have the luxury of a financial team looking after your NI contributions, so unfortunately you have to do it all manually.
 This can be really tricky, but the whole process can become a whole lot easier when you get into the routine of saving.

 Record and File Everything

 From a coffee receipt to a monthly invoice, you need to be tracking all of your spending, income and expenses as a freelancer.
 Set up spreadsheets online for each category, making sure you can easily find all the information you need to know at the press of a button.
 This covers your professional expense receipts, i.e. computer software, client meetings, travel and equipment.
 It covers your monthly earnings, any late fees or missed payments.
 It covers your savings and how much you can afford to put away each month, and anything else you do with your money that relates to your work.
 Keep hold of your paperwork, and any physical copies of invoices, expense receipts and letters from pension organisations, collaborations and accountants.